jotyGill/openpyn-nordvpn/README.md

 * Quickly Connect to any specific server. i.e au10 or us20.
 * Option to run the script in the background.
 * Options to finetune server selection based on "Server Load" or "Ping Latency".
+* Find and display nord servers (with extra info) in a given country.

 ## Instructions
 1. Clone this repo to a desired location: